byteball/odds-maker-interface/README.md

 ## Usage

-### Set a private key
+### Generate a seed

-Generate a WIF private key following one of the option described there: [https://obytejs.com/utils/generate-wallet](https://obytejs.com/utils/generate-wallet) then copy it to the settings.
+In settings, generate a new seed for your wallet and write it down as backup.
+Be aware that it's stored unencrypted on your browser and that anybody with an access to your computer could steal it.

 ### Fund the web wallet